nytimes/objective-c-style-guide/README.md

 Method implementations are grouped and ordered with lifecycle methods first, then by class inheritance.
 A `pragma mark -` is used to separate each group.

-“Lifecycle methods” are roughly defined, for the purpose of ordering, as those methods dealing with the creation or destruction of instances: initializers, `+alloc`, `-dealloc`, `-initialize`, `-load`, factory methods, `NSCoding` methods, and the like.
+For the purpose of ordering, “lifecycle methods” are those methods dealing with the creation or destruction of instances: initializers, `+alloc`, `-dealloc`, `+initialize`, `+load`, [factory methods](https://developer.apple.com/library/ios/documentation/General/Conceptual/CocoaEncyclopedia/ClassFactoryMethods/ClassFactoryMethods.html), `NSCoding` method implementations, and the like.

 Under the `pragma mark -` for a given class, class methods are ordered before instance methods.